MarvellinusVincent/RateMyUniversity/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any issues or suggestions, reach out via GitHub Issues or email at [your_email@example.com].
+For any issues or suggestions, reach out via GitHub Issues or email at vmarvellinus@gmail.com.

-Todo:
-5. when logging in, we need to log in twice to redirect to the home scren
-6. when editing profile, some error occurs
-7. overall rating star isnt accurate